-And people aren’t taking cautioned about it, they believed they have found love online.
-If I have to be explaining how these scams are done through social media maybe they would come for me.
+People aren’t taking caution about it, they believed they have found love online.
+If I have to be explaining how these scams are done through social media maybe they would come for me ?.

 Scams on Instagram moved like photos and videos on the platform.
 You will come across fake accounts, fake organization accounts, and crack accounts that pretend to be the person.
 They promised to love you, and finally request money when they know you start trusting them.
 Knowing about these Instagram scams can help you stay secure.

 Here are popular Instagram scams you need to know.
 These scams have been going on for more than 5 years now, or even more through other social platforms.
 And learning how to protect yourself against them should be your priority when you are on Instagram.